jdansev/Bittorrent-Client/README.md

 # Bittorrent-Client

-My own client that implements Bittorrent Protocol v1.0.
+A client that communicates over the Bittorrent Protocol built from the ground up

 ### Usage